 Investing in Employee L&D

 Statistics prove that companies across the globe invest heavily in employee learning and development.
-According to Training Industry magazine, employee training and education spending in the United States is growing by 14% every year.
+According to Training Industry Magazine, US training expenditures reached an all-time high of $101.6 billion in 2021-2022.

 Why we need Skills Assessment Strategies